drshahizan/learn-github/task/task5.md

    </details>
    ```

-4. Preview your changes by clicking on the "Preview" tab to see how your README will look with the added collapsed section.
-5. Make any necessary adjustments to the content or formatting.
-6. Once you are satisfied with your changes, click on the "Commit changes" button at the bottom of the page.
-7. GitHub will save your changes and update your profile README.
-8. Refresh your profile page to see the updated README displayed with the added collapsed section.

-> Feel free to customize the summary text and content within the collapsed section according to your needs.
-You can have multiple collapsed sections in your README by repeating the `<details>` and `</details>` tags.
+> You can have multiple collapsed sections in your README by repeating the `<details>` and `</details>` tags.

 ## 5.5 Adding a quote

-1. Open the README file in the Markdown editor.
-If you already have a README file, click on the pencil icon to edit it.
-2. Position the cursor in the location where you want to add the quote.
-3. Use the following Markdown syntax to create a quote:
+To add a quote, use the following markdown syntax:

    ```markdown
    > Quote text goes here.